Begin a Delicious Family Tradition

 Partake in the full culinary experience of Southern food with the Uncooked Bone-In Country Ham.
-This dry-cured country ham smoked with hickory wood arrives uncooked.
+This dry-cured smoked country ham arrives uncooked.
 The aged cured meat allows you and your family members to begin a Southern tradition by cooking a country ham for that special occasion.

 - Hickory Smoked

 Ingredients: ham, salt, brown sugar, sodium nitrate, black pepper and sodium nitrite.

 This ham does not need refrigeration before cooking, but ham will continue to age, creating a stronger, saltier "twang" the longer you keep it in storage.
 Hang in a cool, dry area.
 The ham may have mold on the surface.
 This is normal and should be removed by washing in cold water with a brush prior to cooking.
 The ham can be frozen for a year, which protects against aging and pests, and also inhibits additional mold formation.
 Once cooked, however, the ham can be refrigerated for up to a week.